onap/sdc/docs/configuration.rst

     # How long in milliseconds should the cache keep entries before flushing them
     cache.db-cache-clean-wait = 20

-    # Default experation time in milliseconds for entries in the cache
+    # Default expiration time in milliseconds for entries in the cache
     cache.db-cache-time = 180000

     # Size of titan database cache